China hits back at Freeland’s criticism of detention of Canadians

 The remark was triggered by Foreign Minister Chrystia Freeland’s comment Wednesday that “the arbitrary detentions of Canadians … represent a way of behaving which is a threat to all countries.”

-China detained two Canadians in what Western analysts see as an attempt to pressure Canada to release Huawei executive Meng Wanzhou, who was arrested in Vancouver at the request of the U.S.
+The two countries have been exchanging high-level political digs since Canada arrested Huawei executive Meng Wanzhou on Dec.
+1, at the request of the United States.
+The Americans want her extradited to face fraud charges.

-Meng’s arrest while she was transiting the city’s airport on Dec.
-1 created a diplomatic rift that has continued to grow.
-Meng is the chief financial officer of the Chinese telecom giant and the daughter of its founder.
+Meng is the chief financial officer of the Chinese telecom giant and daughter of the company’s founder.
 She is wanted by the U.S. in relation to an investigation into Iran sanctions violations.

+Her arrest has angered China, which has warned Canada of serious consequences if it fails to release her.

+On Dec.
+10 China detained Michael Kovrig, a Canadian diplomat on leave, and entrepreneur Michael Spavor on vague allegations of “engaging in activities that endanger the national security.”
+Western analysts believe their arrests are an attempt to pressure Canada to release Meng Wanzhou.

+“I think we have to engage the senior Chinese leaders and persuade them that what they are doing is not good for China’s image in the world, it’s not good for the image of corporate China in the world.”

-The ruling appears to have fuelled a daily sparring match between the two countries.
+The death sentence has been fuelling a daily sparring match between the two countries.

 “It is understandable that Canada is a little worried, but we hope it will avoid speaking freely without thinking because its reputation and image would be badly damaged by such behaviours,” Hua said Thursday.
 “And such remarks cannot help settle the issue, either.”